 Electromagnetic waves and fields are manifestations of electromagnetic force.
 These are described by the Maxwell equations.
 Their source is the electric charge.
-Furthermore, electromagnetic fields can be differentiated in electrical and magnetic fields.
+Electromagnetic fields can be differentiated in electrical and magnetic fields.

-The evolution of all biological life on earth has always taken place under the influence of magnetic fields, for example the earth's magnetic field.
-In addition to the time constant proportion of the earth's magnetic field there is a weak low-frequency proportion that is known as the Schumann resonance (cavity resonance between the ionosphere and the earth surface) ≥ 7,8 Hz.
+The electromagnetic force is one of the four known fundamental forces, with which all phenomena und structures in the universe can be explained according to the current knowledge base.
+This force is responsible for all chemical bonds and reactions and as a result for any biological activity as well.
+Nuclear and chemical bonds are the result of electromagnetic interactions of atoms amongst each other.
+Hence, the evolution of all biological life on earth has always taken place under the influence of magnetic fields, for example the earth's magnetic field.
+In addition to the (time) constant proportion of the earth's magnetic field there is also a weak low-frequency proportion that is known as the Schumann resonance ≥ 7.8 Hz.

-The cell information therapy utilises pulsed electromagnetic fields with pulse repetition rates (frequencies) between 3 and 100 Hz.; therefore this method belongs to the area of low-frequency EMF.
-Higher-frequency portions of the frequence spectrum of the CIT fields reach measurably up to the lower MHz-range.
-The CIT pulse with the current form of application reaches up to a field strength of 300 µT and is therefore a factor of 6 to 7 higher than the earth's magnetic field.
-However due to the pulses being very short, the temporal-average intensity is lower than that of the earth's magnetic field.
+Our so called cell information therapy (CIT) pulsed electromagnetic fields use pulse repetition rates (frequencies) between 3 and 100 Hz.; therefore belonging to the area of low-frequency EMF.
+However, higher-frequency portions of the low-frequency spectrum applied reach up to the MHz-range.
+The CIT pulse generated with the current form of technical application (coil) yields a field strength of up to 300 µT and is therefore a factor of 6 to 7 higher than the earth's magnetic field.
+However, due to the pulses being very short, the temporal-average intensity is lower than that of the earth's magnetic field.

 The characteristics of CIT fields are illustrated in the adjacent figure: